numarahman/FindMyGlow-A-Skincare-Product-Recommendation-System/README.md

   * Added a "price_range" to separate the products based on affordability

+## Database Creation

+To efficiently send data to the web app, I stored product information into an SQLite database.
+I did this by install the SQLite package through VSCode and inputed my dataframe into a database.

 ## Building out the Recommender System 👨‍💻

-After cleaning my data, I was able to start buidling out the recommender system.
+After integrating the data into a database, I was able to start buidling out the recommender system.

 ### Feature Engineering (TF-IDF)